spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 ## Deployment Strategy

-We recommend **centralized deployment** for this component, as the decentralized or packaged deployment has known issues when used with ABAP systems and SAP Business Technology Platform (BTP).
-Use decentralized deployment only if centralized deployment is not feasible.
+We recommend a **centralized deployment** approach for this component.
+Decentralized or packaged deployment methods are known to cause issues when used with ABAP systems and SAP Business Technology Platform (BTP).
+Therefore, use decentralized deployment only if centralized deployment is not feasible.

-For decentralized deployment in ABAP, see [ABAP Component Deployment](#component-deployment).
+For decentralized deployment in ABAP, refer to [ABAP Component Deployment](#component-deployment).
 For BTP deployment, special considerations are necessary, which are detailed in [BTP Deployment](#btp-deployment).
 A full BTP deployment example is available in this [sample project](https://github.com/spreadsheetimporter/sample-full-btp).

 ### Decentralized Deployment

 !!! warning "Decentralized Deployment"
     This method is **not recommended**.
-Please use the [Central Deployment](CentralDeployment.md) instead.
+Please use [Central Deployment](CentralDeployment.md) instead.

 In decentralized deployment, the component is included directly in each app and deployed with it.
 For ABAP-specific instructions, refer to [ABAP Component Deployment](#component-deployment).